Ducdata1808/PTCG_Agent/README.md

 > **Training Volume Recommendation:** Experiments show that **20,000 matches** represents the optimal sweet spot for deck-specific tuning.
 Increasing the training matches to 50,000 matches is unnecessary and does not improve targeted win rates (due to generalization trade-offs) while tripling the training time (~7.5 hours vs ~3 hours).
 See the [report.md](report.md) Section 6.5 for the full case study.

 > [!WARNING]
 > **CPU-Only Training Requirement:** This project **only supports training and inference on the CPU**.
-Running training or tree search on a GPU is unsupported and would actually degrade performance.
+Running training or tree search on a GPU is unsupported and would actually degrade performance (more details: Section 3 on https://github.com/Ducdata1808/PTCG_Agent/edit/main/report.md).

 This pipeline command automatically:
 1. Simulates $N$ matches (agent vs. random decks) and writes outcomes to `data/self_play_data.jsonl`.